ShruthiPullela24/ELECTRONICS-TASK-1/Section B/Description.md

 ### Used in series with the LDRs to create voltage dividers.
 This converts the changing resistance of the LDRs into varying voltage levels that the Arduino's analog pins can read
 ## Breadboard & Jumper Wires
 ### Used to establish the electrical connections between the Arduino, sensors, and the motor.
+# Challanges:
+## Initially, if the light levels on both LDRs were very close or fluctuating slightly, the servo would constantly twitch back and forth trying to find the absolute perfect center.
+So to avoid this, I introduced a tolerance  in the code.
+By adding + 20 to the comparison (if (leftLight > rightLight + 20)), the servo only moves when there is a clear, significant difference in light, eliminating the back and forth movement.